ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingviewingclusters.md

 #### Data center location

 The {{site.data.keyword.CloudDataCent_notm}} location of the cluster is set to the {{site.data.keyword.CloudDataCent_notm}} of the vCenter Server instance by default.
-You can deploy the cluster to a different {{site.data.keyword.CloudDataCent_notm}} than the deployed instance, but you must ensure that the network latency between the two {{site.data.keyword.CloudDataCents_notm}} is less than 150 ms. To check the network latency, you can use a tool such as [SoftLayer IP Backbone Looking Glass](http://lg.softlayer.com/){:new_window}.
+You can deploy the cluster to a different {{site.data.keyword.CloudDataCent_notm}} than the deployed instance, but you must ensure that the network latency between the two {{site.data.keyword.CloudDataCents_notm}} is less than 150 ms. To check the network latency, use a tool such as [SoftLayer IP Backbone Looking Glass](http://lg.softlayer.com/){:new_window}.

-If you deploy the cluster to a different {{site.data.keyword.CloudDataCent_notm}} or {{site.data.keyword.cloud_notm}} infrastructure pod, three additional VLANs are ordered for use with the ordered {{site.data.keyword.baremetal_short}}.
+If you deploy the cluster to a different {{site.data.keyword.CloudDataCent_notm}} or {{site.data.keyword.cloud_notm}} infrastructure pod, three more VLANs are ordered for use with the ordered {{site.data.keyword.baremetal_short}}.

 ### Bare Metal Server settings